International Walk to School Day

 In 2015, we celebrated IWALK with St. Paul CES in Lakefield, Ontario, where students and staff joined Elmer the Safety Elephant, local police officers, and Cool Captain Climate for an outdoor assembly and walk around the block.

 Local schools are invited to host their own iWALK event.
-Promotional materials can be found on Active and Safe Routes to School’s IWALK page.
+Promotional materials can be found on Active School Travel’s IWALK page.
 To learn more about this global event, visit the official International Walk to School Month website.

 International Walk to School day was first organized in Britain in the early 1990’s.
 By 1997, Walk to School Day was being promoted in North America by the Partnership for a Walkable America.
 Active and Safe Routes to School began championing the event at local schools in 2004, and has held events at different elementary schools each year since then.
 Last year, millions of walkers from more than 40 schools tool part in this growing celebration in an effort to rally for safer and improved streets, healthy individual transportation habits, and environmental conservation.